 2. Chart-writing: Explaining the written language of musical communication (i.e. the staff, notes, time signatures, musical symbols, chord symbols etc.) and the tools used in communicating musical ideas to other musicians.
 (For school or community bands and individuals with musical aptitudes) Materials requirements are as listed in activity 1.

-3. Guitar workshops*: Group or individual instruction for all ability levels.
+3. Guitar workshops*: Group instruction for all ability levels.
 Materials requirements are as listed in activity number one.
 Bring your guitar.